AlexCeleste/bOGL-2/Docs/bOGL.md

 **Return value:** A newly-created copy of the entity.
 **Description:** This function creates a complete copy of an entity.
 The function performs a "deep copy" of all built-in bOGL data associated with the entity, so for example all of the entity's children are recursively copied, and the copies attached to the new entity.
 The custom data vector itself is copied, but since bOGL has no idea what the data in the vector represents, the copy is not guaranteed to be "deep" and addons may need to define wrapper copy routines that properly update or copy this extension data as necessary.
+If the entity's userdata contains any `onCopy` listeners, they will be updated with the copied entity's handle in order to properly complete the operation on their next update.
 **Future direction:** If bOGL is ported to a language supporting callbacks, this function can be extended to handle deep copies of user data properly by storing the correct `copy` callbacks in the vector alongside the data.
+In the meantime this service is provided by the `onCopy` listener slots.

 #### <span id="freeentity" />FreeEntity ####
 `FreeEntity(handler)`
 **Parameters:** The entity.
 **Return value:** None.
 **Description:** This function destroys an entity.
 All built-in bOGL data associated with the entity will be released: any children of the entity will be recursively freed, textures will have their internal reference counts decremented, and the custom data vector will be deleted.
 Since bOGL has no idea what the data in the custom data vector represents, any referenced extension objects are not guaranteed to be freed.
+If the entity's userdata contains any `onFree` listeners, they will be updated with the freed entity's handle in order to properly deal with the operation on their next update (since the handle may be reused, this information is only partially useful, e.g. as a free count).
-Addons should either define a "free wrapper" function that cleans up the custom data before destroying the entity, of give extension data the ability to tell when its host entity has been destroyed (e.g. the `ANIM_ClearUnused` function in `Animation` can run after many entities are freed and clear up any hanging animation data).
+Addons may choose to define a "free wrapper" function that cleans up the custom data before destroying the entity, or give extension data the ability to tell when its host entity has been destroyed by storing internal nullable pointers (e.g. the `ANIM_ClearUnused` function in `Animation` can run after many entities are freed and clear up any hanging animation data; the free count provided by the `onFree` listener tells it when it needs to do this).
 **Future direction:** If bOGL is ported to a language supporting callbacks, this function can be extended to properly free user data by storing the correct `free` callbacks in the vector alongside the data.
+In the meantime this service is provided by the `onFree` listener slots.